boxyhq/jackson/README.md

 #### Start the development server

-Now that we have our database setup we can start the development server.
-But before we do, there is one more thing we need to do.
+Now that we have our database running we can start the development server.
+But before we do, we need a way to log into the admin portal.

 To log in to the admin portal we either need some preloaded connections, [configure magic links](https://boxyhq.com/docs/admin-portal/overview#1-magic-links), or [enable username and password](https://boxyhq.com/docs/admin-portal/overview#2-email-and-password) login.
 The easiest one, and the one we will use, is to enable username and password login.